compwron/dc/README.md

 Tracking queries for the "data queries wish list" asana board

-There should never be PII in this repo.
-Table names are not sensitive, but data and connection info are sensitive.
+Do not check in query results or report results.

+Do not check in connection details.